php-http/documentation/docs/index.md

 When installing in an application or a non-reusable package, using a virtual package doesn't really make sense.
 However there are a few things which should be taken into consideration before choosing an adapter:

 - It is possible that some other package already has an HTTP Client requirement.
-It doesn't worth to install more than one HTTP Clients.
+It doesn't worth to install more than one HTTP Clients, so always check your other requirements and choose an adapter based on that.
 - Some adapters support paralell requests, some only emulate them.
 If paralell requests are needed, use one which supports it.

 Installing an implementation is easy: